leebardon/cookiecutter-for-scientists/README.md

 # Software Development Template for Scientists

-A tool to help scientists achieve the following:
+## A tool to help scientists achieve the following:

 > 1. Develop readable, reusable, & extendable codebases;
+>
 > 2. Build technical frameworks that improve productivity & reproducibility;
+>
 > 3. Easily leverage previous work to accelerate data-driven discovery.

+---

-The template has been loosely based on the Model-View-Controller design pattern widely used in building web applications, but adapted here to suit scientific software development.
+The template has been loosely based on the Model-View-Controller (MVC) design pattern widely used in building web applications, but adapted here to suit scientific software development.
+The MVC approach allows us to separate out the various parts of a given software project according to their function (i.e. data processing, input handling, output generating, etc), organising the project logically so that it's easier to resuse, extend and maintain.
+As a quick primer on how this has been interepreted in the context of a scientific research project:

+**MODEL**
+The model handles application data, and the rules for manipulating and transforming that data.
+You could think of the model as e.g. a series of functions that operate on data objects.
+Perhaps you have a file called "diversity*index.jl" which contained a series of functions.
+This file would be created inside the \_model* directory, along with, say, "size_distribution.jl", both of which may be considered as separate logical modules within your project.

+**VIEW**
+The view, broadly, is a visualisation of the state of the model.
+For example, you might have developed a block of code that takes the output from "diversity*index.jl" and produces a heatmap.
+You might call this file "heatmap.jl" and place it into the \_view* directory.

+**CONTROLLER**
+I like to think of the controller as procedural mediator between the model and the view functionality.

+To explain this concept within the context of the current project, it would be illustrative to demonstrate a suggested workflow:

+1. _DiversityIndexController.jl_ takes a dataset from the data/raw directory in the root of the project and passes it to a series of funtions in _diversity_index.jl_;
+2. _diversity_index.jl_ passes a transformed dataset back to _DiversityIndexController.jl_, which proceeds to save the output into the processed data directory, before passing it to _heatmap.jl_;
+3. _heatmap.jl_ generates the plot, and saves it to results/figures directory.

 ### How To Use:

 ---

-This project was built using Cookiecutter: a command-line utility that allows us to define a structural template and quickly bootstrap the project set-upprocess, while avoiding common mistakes.
-Cookiecutter was originally build for Python projects, but has been generalised, and is now an incredbly useful, flexible tool for improving workflow.
+This project was built using Cookiecutter: a command-line utility that allows us to develop custom templates for quickly bootstrapping the set-up of software projects while avoiding common mistakes.

 First, satisfy Cookiecutter's Python requirements, then follow the Cookiecutter installation instructions according to your own system and preferences (apt-get, brew, pip, conda, etc):